markusphil/joinIn/README.md

 # graphql-react-tutorial

-I started following Max' great tutorial for building a graphQL API and use it in a react fronted.
-Tutorial series: !add Link!
+I started following [Max' great tutorial](https://www.youtube.com/watch?v=7giZGFDGnkc&list=PL55RiY5tL51rG1x02Yyj93iypUuHYXcB_) for building a graphQL API and use it in a react fronted.

-Over time however I thought to bring it to a bigger more furnished project and here it is: **convoke** - a simple meetup clone.
+Over time however I thought to bring it to a bigger more furnished project and here it is: **Gang Up** - a simplified meet up clone, that allows you to create and join events.

 It includes the following technologies & libaries:
-!ADD LINKS!

 ### Backend